 I hear footsteps approaching from behind me as I cross the field.
 Just when I expect the person to pass by me a t-shirt is thrown over my head and pulled tight at my throat.
 The man orders me to move into the woods.
 After minimal resistance his hands leave my throat.
 I immediately double over as I fear he is going for a knife with which to stab me.
 Then I hear his footsteps racing away.
 Acting on irrational instinct I begin to chase him as if to finish whatever narrative he has begun.
 Then I realize I have no desire to catch him.

-When they assault Jim he collapses on the ground like a rag doll, a defensive strategy meant to minimize the sadistic pleasure of the confrontation.
+When they assault Jim in the parking lot at Clarke Road he collapses on the ground like a rag doll, a defensive strategy meant to minimize the sadistic pleasure of the confrontation.
 Chris begins kicking Jim in the ribs.
 I step up and say “okay, that’s enough.”
 Chris seems surprised that I am there and then more surprised when he recognizes me.
 “Yes,” I say.
 “Your mom goes to my dad’s church.”
 Chris, feeling exposed, leads his posse away.

 She visits me when I am shirtless, nursing a bad sunburn across my chest.
 I visit her in the hospital following her drug overdose.